Replication in Visual Diffusion Models: A Survey and Outlook: Unveiling

 \subsection{Watermarking}

 By embedding imperceptible \textit{watermarks} into the data, one can detect the presence of these watermarks in the generated images if a visual diffusion model uses the data during training or fine-tuning processes.
 In this way, unveiling possible replication is simplified to detecting and verifying the occurrence of watermarks, as shown in Fig. \ref{Fig: unveil} (d).
 Unlike comparing similarities, which aligns with common sense but is difficult to use as legal evidence, watermarking techniques provide concrete evidence of copyright infringement and protect the intellectual property of rights holders.
 Several methods have been proposed to embed such watermarks into images.
 For instance, DIAGNOSIS \cite{wang2023diagnosis} detects unauthorized data usage in text-to-image diffusion models by injecting unique behaviors into models via modified datasets; DiffusionShield \cite{cui2023diffusionshield} embeds invisible watermarks containing copyright information into images; and FT-SHIELD \cite{cui2023ft} uses imperceptible watermarks embedded in data to verify if it has been misused in the training or fine-tuning of text-to-image diffusion models.
 Beyond watermarking general images, \cite{luo2023steal} embeds robust, invisible watermarks into artworks to trace art theft.
+More recently, VideoShield \cite{hu2025videoshield} extends watermarking to diffusion-based video generation by embedding watermarks directly during the denoising process, enabling both ownership verification and temporal--spatial tamper localization.
+Comprehensive surveys \cite{watermarksurvey2025} and adoption studies \cite{missingmark2025} further analyze the current landscape, finding that only a minority of AI image generators implement adequate watermarking practices.
+PhaseMark \cite{lee2026phasemark} achieves state-of-the-art watermark resilience via single-shot phase modulation in the VAE latent frequency domain, while TrajPrint \cite{chen2026trajprint} extracts unique manifold fingerprints from deterministic denoising trajectories for training-free, lossless copyright verification.